Table of Contents

 Inattention to employee preferences

-The lack of managerial support clearly disregards the ambitions and needs of their employees, as 73% of employees are interested in learning about new company roles.
-When those preferences are disregarded, employees have difficulty seeing the potential for advancement.
+The lack of managerial support clearly disregards employees' ambitions and needs, as 73% are interested in learning about new roles within the company.
+When those preferences are disregarded, employees find it difficult to see the potential for advancement.
 They are shown to be almost three times (3X) less likely to show interest in lateral moves within the company.
 That leads to turnover, as 90% of workers who quit due to a lack of career development say they would have stayed if they had visibility to either lateral or promotional opportunities.

 What happens when employees have the opportunity to overcome or bypass managerial behavior?
-During one organization's rotation of managers for their development, employees found a short-term opportunity to apply for other jobs without the constraint of the manager’s hoarding behaviors.
-They found a 123% increase in those employees' applications for promotional opportunities, suggesting that managers were actively preventing a large group of their subordinates from applying for opportunities.
-Talent hoarding is a clear example of ignoring employee's preferences and ambitions.
+During one organization's manager rotation for development, employees found a short-term opportunity to apply for other jobs without the constraint of managers hoarding roles.
+They found a 123% increase in those employees' applications for promotional opportunities, suggesting that managers were actively preventing a large group of their subordinates from applying.
+Talent hoarding is a clear example of ignoring employees' preferences and ambitions.

 The benefits of talent mobility are clear